 Watch the sunset at Radhanagar Beach in Havelock Island, Andamans

 Ranked as one of the best beaches in Asia, this soft white sand beach with crystal clear water on one side and mangroves on the other boasts of spectacular sunsets.
 You can try swimming or snorkelling and admire the gorgeous colourful corals.
-With no shacks in sight, it is promises to be quiet yet one of the most scenic Christmas evenings you’ve spent in a long time.
+With no shacks in sight, it promises to be quiet yet one of the most scenic Christmas evenings you’ve spent in a long time.

 Enjoy the Rann Utsav on Christmas